Ortus-Solutions/coding-standards/coldfusion.md

 ### <a name="package-names">Package Names</a>

 Package names should be unique and in lowercase letters.
-Underscores may be used or hyphens if necessary.
+Underscores may be used or hyphens if necessary, but try to avoid them.
 You can package your objects/files using two well known approaches:

 1. By Functionality (Best Practice)
 2. By object types

 The best practice is to use packaging by functionality if at all possible.
-This creates better packaging layout and maintenability.
 Here is an example from an application's model or business layer folder:

 ```
 - model